migurski/Extractotron/README.md

     python run-instance.py <your AWS access key> <your AWS secret> <your bucket name>

-By default, run-instance.py instantiates an m1.large instance with Alestic's Ubuntu 11.04 Natty instance-store AMI ami-68ad5201.
+By default, run-instance.py instantiates an m2.4xlarge instance with Alestic's Ubuntu 10.04 Lucid instance-store AMI ami-bffa6fd6.
 You can change the instance type or AMI, see ```python run-instance.py --help``` for details.

 Currently, the cities list is very short.
 Help me expand it by modifying